-Well water comes from underground and isn’t chemically disinfected.
+Well water comes from underground and isn’t chemically disinfected and which is why it’s important to have your well water tested to know which type of well water filtration system you might need.
 With rare exception, it contains no fluoride, sewer pollutants like pharmaceuticals, or harsh water treatment chemicals, but it can harbor bacteria, viruses, parasites, heavy metals, sediment and any number of agricultural or industrial chemicals that require a different system to remove.
 Here’s what you need to know.

 How Does a Well Water Filtration System Work?